yashUcr773/secure-share/docs/IMPLEMENTATION_SUMMARY.md

 # SecureShare - Implementation Summary

+**Last Updated:** June 8, 2025
+**Version:** 1.0.0
+**Status:** Production Ready ✅

 ## Overview
 This document summarizes the completion of all TODO items, development placeholders, and missing features in the SecureShare application.
-All major functionality has been implemented with production-ready code.
+All major functionality has been implemented with production-ready code and all testing infrastructure has been removed for a clean production deployment.

 ## ✅ Completed Features